OCR-D/spec/mets.md

 Image formats like TIFF support encoding multiple images in a single file.

-Data providers SHOULD provide single-image TIFF.
+Data providers MUST provide single-image TIFF files.

-OCR-D processors MUST ignore any additional images beyond the first.
+OCR-D processors MUST raise an exception if they encounter multi-image TIFF files.

 ## Unique ID for the document processed